-There are many challenges associated with tidal turbines that differentiate them from wind turbines.
+Many challenges associated with tidal turbines differentiate them from wind turbines.
 For example, the length scales associated with their operation are significantly higher than those found around wind turbines.
 The influence of the turbulent inflow has a dramatic effect on both performance and wake regions, ultimately affecting the model’s subsequent accuracy.

-The MR-CFD team conducted extensive research on architectural engineering applications and simulation projects.
-With several years of experience simulating a wide range of problems in various CFD fields using ANSYS Fluent software, the MR-CFD team is ready to offer extensive services of simulation configurations.
-For instance, some of the projects carried out by MR-CFD that have industrial applications include the simulation of the Liam F1 Wind Turbine, which shows how it behaves under certain airspeeds.
+The MR-CFD team conducted extensive outsourcing research on Renewable Energy engineering applications and simulation projects.
+With several years of experience simulating various problems in various CFD fields using ANSYS Fluent software, the MR-CFD team is ready to offer extensive services of simulation configurations.
+For instance, some of the projects freelanced and carried out by MR-CFD that have industrial applications include the Liam F1 Wind Turbine simulation, which shows how it behaves under certain airspeeds.
 Currently, the most-efficient wind turbine designs aren’t suitable for residential installation.
 They require enough height to catch the wind to be of any use, and then there are the noise complaints.
 Could bird strikes cause concern, similar to large-scale wind farms.
 Scaling-down wind turbines don’t help a whole lot with these problems, so residential systems remain an oddity.
-However, a new small-scale wind turbine was recently designed named Liam-F1 Urban Wind Turbine.
+However, a new small-scale wind turbine named Liam-F1 Urban Wind Turbine was recently designed.

-The other example of a CFD project that MR-CFD has simulated successfully is the Solar Chimney for a Room HVAC investigation.
+The Solar Chimney for a Room HVAC project is another example of a CFD project that MR-CFD has simulated successfully.
 In this project, MR-CFD experts simulated the solar radiation effect on the solar chimney and analyzed the temperature all over the chimney.

 Solar chimneys are now a reality, especially in regions with high solar radiation; it is a promising technology to exploit and convert solar energy into electrical energy.

-One of the other great projects of the MR-CFD team in Energy Engineering is the simulation of Archimedes Screw Turbine (AST).
-In this project carried out by the team, they tried to model the rotation movement of the water on the AST turbines.
+One of the other great projects of the MR-CFD team in Energy Engineering is the Archimedes Screw Turbine (AST) simulation.
+In this project, the team tried to model the rotation movement of the water on the AST turbines.